Heads of Laboratories

 In the embryo, too many axonal connections are initially formed, and many axons have to be selectively eliminated through a process of pruning or developmental degeneration.
 Dr. Tessier-Lavigne’s lab has shown that several of the cues that initially guide axons are later responsible for triggering axon degeneration in the embryo.
-The lab has also shown that some of the mechanisms that refine neuronal circuits during development share important mechanistic similarities with the neurodegeneration that occurs in diseases like Alzheimer’s.
+The lab has also shown that some of the mechanisms that refine neuronal circuits during development are reutilized in pruning that occurs as part of adult plasticity, and share important mechanistic similarities with the neurodegeneration that occurs in diseases like Alzheimer’s.
 To test the relevance of these mechanisms to human diseases, Dr. Tessier-Lavigne’s lab has also begun using stem cell technology to reprogram nonneuronal cells obtained from patients with neurodegenerative diseases into neurons.
-This approach offers the opportunity to characterize the behavior of diseased human neurons and to examine the mechanisms that cause these diseased neurons and their processes to degenerate.
+This approach offers the opportunity to characterize the behavior of diseased human neurons and to examine the mechanisms that cause these diseased neurons to degenerate.
 Collectively, these studies have the potential to provide novel therapeutic entry points for treating these diseases.

 Dr. Tessier-Lavigne received undergraduate degrees from McGill University and Oxford University, where he was a Rhodes Scholar.
 He received a Ph.D. in neurophysiology from University College London in 1987 and performed postdoctoral work at University College London and at Columbia University.
 From 1991 to 2003, he held faculty positions at the University of California, San Francisco, and at Stanford University, where he was the Susan B. Ford Professor in the Humanities and Sciences.
 He was also an investigator with the Howard Hughes Medical Institute.
 He joined Genentech, a leading biotechnology company, in 2003, where he served as executive vice president for research and chief scientific officer.
 He joined Rockefeller as president and professor in March 2011.